Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: METHOD

-The FXBlocks, detailed in Figure \ref{fig:blocks} (upper right), consist of a residual connection around a sequence of convolutional layers, whose output is modulated by the tensor $\mu_j$ received from the adjacent ModBlock via a FiLM operation, followed by a PReLU activation.
+The FXBlocks, detailed in Fig. \ref{fig:blocks} (upper right), consist of a residual connection around a sequence of convolutional layers, whose output is modulated by the tensor $\mu_j$ received from the adjacent ModBlock via a FiLM operation, followed by a PReLU activation.
 We apply an exponentially increasing dilation factor to these convolutions.
-While typically used to expand the receptive field \cite{steinmetzEfficientNeuralNetworks2022}, our motivation lies in signal processing: here dilation extends the filters' impulse response length, improving spectral accuracy and low-frequency processing.
+While typically used to expand the receptive field \cite{steinmetzEfficientNeuralNetworks2022}, our motivation lies in signal processing: here dilation extends the filters' response length, improving spectral accuracy and low-frequency processing.
 To keep the parameter count and computational cost low, we employ depthwise convolutions for all layers following the first, i.e. each input channel undergoes a single convolution.

 The LSTM layers are initialized with the states $h^0_j$.
-In our GAN framework, the $h^0_j$ introduce the necessary stochasticity for generation; they are either sampled from a probability distribution or predicted by a State Prediction Network (SPN), to be introduced in section \ref{state}.
+In our GAN framework, the $h^0_j$ introduce the necessary stochasticity for generation; they are either sampled from a probability distribution or predicted by an SPN, to be introduced in Section \ref{state}.

 The cached padding and cropping layers account for the reduction in temporal length caused by operations like convolutions and pooling.
-To avoid artifacts associated with zero-padding, we compute the precise input length needed so that the model outputs the target length, as done in \cite{bourdinTacklingLongRangeDependencies2024, bourdinEmpiricalResultsAdjusting2025}.
+To avoid artefacts associated with zero-padding, we compute the precise input length needed so that the model outputs the target length, as done in \cite{bourdinTacklingLongRangeDependencies2024, bourdinEmpiricalResultsAdjusting2025}.
 However, the architecture retains a cached padding mechanism \cite{caillonStreamableNeuralAudio2022} to facilitate streaming inference and potentially using Truncated Backpropagation Through Time \cite{bourdinEmpiricalResultsAdjusting2025}.